anastasiajsokol/Blitz/README.md

 - Takes input file to a bf program, and an output file to write intel x64 assembler
 - Unmatched closing bracket detection
-- uses combination optimization
+- Uses combination optimization
-- only allocates 1kb max memory
+- Only allocates 1kb max memory

 ## End Goal